yuriy-chumak/libol-algebra/reference/en/vector.md

 Note
 ----

-1. A tilde (`~`) as a function suffix means to explicitly use the fast (C-optimized) function version.
-Please note that these functions make inexact math calculations (CPU or GPU "float" or "double" numbers).
+1. A tilde (`~`) as a function suffix means to explicitly use the inexact arithmetics and fast (C-optimized) function version if available.
+Please note that inexact math calculations may be much faster with very big or very small numbers, but it may lose exactness.

 TOC